-Management Action Costs

-Development and initiation of a pumping allocation management and tracking program is expected to cost about \$300,000 to conduct the analysis, set up the measurement and tracking system and conduct outreach.
-Costs to implement the plan would depend on the level of enforcement required to achieve allocation targets and the level of outreach required annually to remind users of their allocation for a given year.
-The pumping allocation plan would include a cost estimate for enforcement and implementation.
-Annual management of the program is estimated to cost about \$150,000 per year.

-Pumping allocations would provide direct reductions of groundwater pumping.
+Technical Justification Pumping allocations would provide direct reductions of groundwater pumping.
 The pumping allocation plan would develop allocations based on historical use data and land use data, and would clearly describe the methodology and justification for the methodology used when setting pumping allocations.

-The Basin is currently experiencing overdraft, and if current pumping practices continue conditions in the Basin are expected to worsen, increasing uncertainty regarding the availability of reliable groundwater supplies.
+Basin Uncertainty The Basin is currently experiencing overdraft, and if current pumping practices continue conditions in the Basin are expected to worsen, increasing uncertainty regarding the availability of reliable groundwater supplies.
 Development of a pumping allocation plan would provide an opportunity to reduce overdraft-related uncertainty in the Basin by shifting pumping towards sustainable levels over time.

-Development of a pumping allocation plan is not a project as defined by CEQA and NEPA and would therefore not trigger either.
+CEQA/NEPA Considerations Development of a pumping allocation plan is most likely not a project as defined by CEQA and NEPA and would therefore not trigger either.
 Reducing pumping over time is also not expected to trigger CEQA or NEPA because it does not meet the definition of a CEQA or NEPA project.

-7.6 Adaptive Management

-Adaptive management allows the CBGSA to react to the success or lack of success of actions and projects implemented in the Basin and make management decisions to redirect efforts in the Basin to more effectively achieve sustainability goals.
+As any plan is developed, CEQA and NEPA will be considered to determine if compliance is required.
+7.6 Adaptive Management Adaptive management allows the CBGSA to react to the success or lack of success of actions and projects implemented in the Basin and make management decisions to redirect efforts in the Basin to more effectively achieve sustainability goals.
 The GSP process under SGMA requires annual reporting and updates to the GSP at minimum every 5 years.
 These requirements provide opportunities for the CBGSA to evaluate progress towards meeting its sustainability goals and avoiding undesirable results.
 Adaptive management triggers are thresholds that, if reached, initiate the process for considering implementation of adaptive management actions or projects.
-For CBGSA, the trigger for adaptive management and CBGSA's next steps would be as follows:

-- Pumping reductions are more than 5 percent off the glide path identified in the pumping allocation plan: CBGSA would evaluate why pumping allocations are not being met and implement additional outreach or enforcement, as appropriate.
-If the evaluation determines that the allocation is not feasible for users, the glide path and pumping allocation plan would be re-evaluated to confirm baseline water allocations are established correctly. - If the Basin is within the Margin of Operational Flexibility, but trending towards Undesirable Results, and within 10 percent of the Minimum Threshold: CBGSA will implement one or more GSP projects that have not yet been implemented, or will reconsider implementation of projects included in the GSP that were found to be less feasible. - If the Basin is experiencing Undesirable Results and is not demonstrating progress towards achieving Minimum Thresholds: CBGSA will implement one or more GSP projects that have not yet been implemented, and will reconsider implementation of projects included in the GSP that were found to be less favorable.
-If this does not result in demonstrable progress towards achieving
+For CBGSA, the trigger for adaptive management and CBGSA's next steps would be as follows: - Pumping reductions are more than 5 percent off the glide path identified in the pumping allocation plan: CBGSA would evaluate why pumping allocations are not being met and implement additional outreach or enforcement, as appropriate. - If the Basin is within the Margin of Operational Flexibility, but trending toward Undesirable Results, and within 10 percent of the Minimum Threshold: CBGSA will investigate the cause and determine appropriate actions.
+7.7 References Cuyama Community Services District (CCSD).

-Minimum Thresholds, and the Basin is still experiencing Undesirable Results, CBGSA may reconsider implementation of projects considered, but not included, in the GSP, such as imported water via pipeline, municipal area rainwater capture, forest/rangeland management, or pumping allocation for Ventucopa Management Area.

-7.7 References

-- Cuyama Community Services District (CCSD).
 2018.
 Well No. 4 Drilling and Equipping Project Engineering Report.
+February.

-February. - Santa Barbara County Water Agency (SBCWA).
+Santa Barbara County Water Agency (SBCWA).
 2015.
 Long Term Supplemental Water Supply Alternatives Report.
-December. - Santa Barbara County Water Agency (SBCWA).
+December.
+Santa Barbara County Water Agency (SBCWA).
 2016.
 Feasibility/Design Study for a Winter Cloud Seeding Program in the Upper Cuyama River Drainage, California.
 June.
 Ventucopa Water Supply Company (VWSC).
 2007.
 Water System Evaluation Report.
 February.